carlajord/Pytorch_Projects/README.md

 Heart attack prediction tutorial using Pytorch.
 This notebook was set up as my first steps towards learning Pytorch.

-Heart attach dataset dowbloaded from Kaggle, a simple classification model training, with sensitivity on different neural network configurations.
+Heart attach dataset downloaded from Kaggle.
+Notebook contains a simple classification model, with sensitivity on different neural network configurations.